josdejong/mathjs/docs/expressions/syntax.md

 math.format(ans, {precision: 14})       // "0.3"
 ```

-Numbers can be expressed as binary, octacl, and hexadecimal literals:
+Numbers can be expressed as binary, octal, and hexadecimal literals:

 ```js
 math.evaluate('0b11')  //  3